joniii6/StockAnalyzer/README.md

 The portfolio building section of this page, allows the user to build an optimal portfolio allocation, given a certain combination of stocks.
 The tool requires two different inputs.
 Firstly, the user needs to add the tickers of stocks, which he would like to have in his portfolio.
 As a second input, one must select the available financial ressources.
 This allows for the creation of an optimal allocation, given a certain financial allowance.
 On a technical side, we have reused previous defined functions, as well as creating new ones.

-After the selection of the preferred stocks, the user wants to have in its portfolio, the code gatheres historic financial stock data from the last ten years.
+After the selection of the preferred stocks, the user wants to have in its portfolio, the code gatheres historic financial stock data from the last five years.
+Of course different time periods have a large impact on the results.
+We decided to use a five year period, as our results should on the one side reflect the current risk profile of a company but on the other side should also reflect different cycles of the market [^1].
 To find an optimal weighting, we compute the covariance matrix of the selected stocks and their average returns.
 For this we have used the following two codes from the `Pypfopt` library: `mu = mean_historical_return(portfolio)` calculates average returns and `S = CovarianceShrinkage(portfolio).ledoit_wolf()` creates the covariance matrices.

 Using the principles of the efficient frontier, the webapp computes various portfolios with different weightings, which give the highest possible return, given a certain level of risk (measured in standard deviation).
 To create this frontier, we use `ef = EfficientFrontier(mu, S)` with the previously calculated return and covariance as the two input elements.